Table of Contents

 What are the study requirements in Canada?

 Like most countries, Canada does not have a centralized application system.
-So, once you’ve shortlisted the universities you want to apply to, you will have to go through their websites and find out the Canada study requirements.
+So, once you’ve shortlisted the universities you want to apply to, you will have to go through their websites and find out the Canadian study requirements.
 However, a few requirements are common across programs and universities.

 For an undergraduate course, you will need to provide-